rurewa/RoboFootball/README.md

 CAD - for cad files.

-INO - for .ino Arduino code.
+Codes - for .ino Arduino code.

 MAN - for man pages.